 It may be that animations are specific to a particular model, and cannot be re-used on other models.
 For example, a giant octopus end-boss in your game might have a unique arrangement of limbs and bones, and its own set of animations.

 Before any animation can be used in Unity, it must first be imported into your project.
-Unity can import native Autodesk® Maya® (.mb or .ma), Autodesk® 3ds Max® (.max), Blender™ (.blend) and Cinema 4D (.c4d) files, and also generic FBX files which can be exported from most animation packages (see this page for further details on exporting).
+Unity can import native Maya (.mb or .ma), 3D Studio Max (.max) and Cinema 4D (.c4d) files, and also generic FBX files which can be exported from most animation packages (see this page for further details on exporting).
 To import an animation, simply drag the file to the Assets folder of your project.
 When you select the file in the Project View you can edit the Import Settings in the inspector: